Skip to main content

 $13 billion

 UNC Management Company is a nonprofit organization providing investment management services to the University of North Carolina System, its constituent institutions, and their affiliated endowments and foundations.
 UNCMC manages the UNC Investment Fund, a commingled vehicle with over $13 billion in assets, returning 11.6 percent in fiscal 2025.
 The fund serves multiple campuses including UNC-Chapel Hill, whose individual endowment of $5.7 billion ranks among the ten wealthiest public universities.
+In March 2026, UNCMC named a new CEO-CIO recruited from the Cleveland Clinic's investment office, succeeding longtime chief King.

 Focus